bfxy/bfxy-elevator/docs/source/using_the_elevator.rst

 Stop & change story
 ^^^^^^^^^^^^^^^^^^^

-Press the Stop button to stop and exit the elevator.
+To stop and exit the elevator, press the ``Stop`` button on the control panel.
 The elevator will always stop on the nearest story and open the doors.

-You do not have to exit the elevator at this point if you are willing to go to another story.
+If you are willing to travel to another story, you do not have to exit the elevator at this point.
 Press the desired story button and the elevator will take you there.

 Exit
 ^^^^

 You will again hear a bell upon arrival.
-Look at the display to make sure you have arrived on the correct story.
+Look at the display to make sure you have arrived on the right story.
 Wait for the doors to open and exit the elevator.
 Again, do not worry you will not have enough time to step out.
 The elevator will simply halt and wait for you actions if your exit takes too long.